 In March 2020, in response to the impacts of the COVID-19 pandemic, the Company idled nearly all of its bus and coach production facilities to help ensure the safety of its employees, customers, and suppliers.
-In April, it amended its existing \$1.25 billion unsecured revolving senior credit facility (the "Credit Facility"), providing meaningful covenant relief, and simultaneously entered into a new \$250 million unsecured, one-year facility (the "Sidecar").
+In April, it amended its \$1.25 billion unsecured revolving senior credit facility (the "Credit Facility"), providing covenant relief, and simultaneously entered into a new \$250 million unsecured, one-year facility (the "Sidecar").
 The Company's banking partners waived compliance with the total leverage ratio and interest coverage ratio covenants under the Credit Facility and the Sidecar for the fiscal periods up to September 28, 2020.
 As of that date, compliance with relaxed covenants resumed for the term of the facilities.
 On May 4, 2020, the Company entered into a new £50 million unsecured, revolving credit facility (the "UK Facility") to support ADL's UK operations.
 The terms and covenants of the UK Facility are similar to the Company's existing credit facilities, with some specific modifications for local UK laws and regulations.
-The facility has a two-year term with options to extend.